Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ## HOW TO WORK WITH TOUCHPOINT QUERIES

-To beging the process of working with a Touchpoint Query, right click on it, and then select Queries.
+To beging the process of working with a Touchpoint Query, right click on it, and then select Queries, now you can modify them, to get different resutls from the Touchpoint.

 ## SYNTHETIC MONITOR QUERY